 Resene has created this guide of how to test paints in the field.
-For technical assistance please use our Ask a Tech Expert Service.
+For technical assistance please use our Ask a Paint Expert Service.

 Use caution with regard to your safety when using sharp knives and solvents and also use caution in determining the results gained from the actual testing, as it is only a basic guide.